-The US Securities and Exchange Commission (SEC) announced a decrease in the filing fees to be paid by public companies and other issuers.
-Effective October 1, 2014, the first day of the SEC’s 2015 fiscal year, the filing fee rate will decrease to $116.20 per million from the current rate of $128.80 per million for:
+The US Securities and Exchange Commission announced a decrease in the filing fees to be paid by public companies and other issuers.
+Effective October 1, 2015, the first day of the SEC’s 2016 fiscal year, the filing fee rate will decrease 13%, from the current rate of $116.20 per million to $100.70 per million for:

-- The registration of securities under Section 6(b) of the Securities Act of 1933;
+- The registration of securities under the Securities Act of 1933;

 - The repurchase of securities in going private transactions pursuant to Section 13(e) of the Securities Exchange Act of 1934;

 - Certain proxy solicitations and statements in corporate control transactions pursuant to Section 14(g) of the Exchange Act; and

 - The payment of fees in connection with the Annual Notice of Securities Sold Pursuant to Rule 24f-2 under the Investment Company Act of 1940.